leohe666/gitskills/readme.txt

-what something this is readme.txt
+test what something this is readme.txt
 Git is a free software.
 master test name dev